owncloud-archive/documentation/admin_manual/enterprise/firewall/file_firewall.rst

 .. note::
    As of ownCloud 9.0, the File Firewall app cannot lock out administrators from the Web interface when      rules are misconfigured.

 Figure 1 shows an empty firewall configuration panel.
+Set the logging level to **Blocked Requests Only** to see blocked requests in the log.
+Set the logging level to **All Requests** to also see allowed requests in the log for debugging.

-Set your logging level to **Failures Only** for debugging, and create a new ruleset by clicking the **Add Group** button.
+Create a new ruleset by clicking the **Add Group** button.
 After setting up your rules you must click the **Save Rules** button.

 .. figure:: images/firewall-1.png
    :alt: Empty File Firewall configuration panel.